uiowa/uiowa/README.md

 Note that too many .htaccess redirects can incur a performance hit.
 See the [Acquia redirect documentation](https://docs.acquia.com/acquia-cloud/manage/htaccess/) for more information and examples.

-Redirects in .htaccess should only exist for six months.
-Check the commit history of that file using a command similar to: `git log --before="6 months ago" --grep="redirect" -- docroot/.htaccess`.
+Ideally, redirects in .htaccess would only exist temporarily.
+Check the commit history of that file using a command similar to: `git log --before="6 months ago" --grep="redirect" -- docroot/.htaccess` to see how old a redirect is.

 # Resources
 Additional [BLT documentation](https://docs.acquia.com/blt/) may be useful.
 You may also access a list of BLT commands by running this: